catseye/The-Dossier/article/Apple II Games of Note.md

 Sort of "Asteroids with walls", but moreseo.
 The omnidirectional scrolling and physics made it seem very high-concept (to me, at the time.)

+And considering that the Apple II did not have any sophisticated graphics hardware to support the omnidirectional scrolling, the software to implement it is probably pretty impressive.
+I imagine it computes what parts of the screen need to be updated (but I haven't researched it so this is just a guess, I don't really know).

 ### Sabotage

 ![screenshot](https://static.catseye.tc/archive/upload.wikimedia.org/wikipedia%252Fen%252F6%252F65%252FSabotage_computer_game.png)